 The problem with these water treatment methods is that the medium that has trapped the contaminants remains and has to be disposed of.

-The use of palladium in the treatment of water is the best method as it destroys the contaminants instead of trapping it in a medium that still has to be disposed of.
+The use of palladium in water treatment is the best method as it destroys the contaminants instead of trapping them in a medium that still has to be disposed of.